 Beningbrough, on the outskirts of Harrogate, with its eight acres of gardens and 18th century hall is a real treat to enjoy all year round.

 Outside, you can explore the beautifully arranged formal gardens, several herbaceous borders, less formal areas managed for wildlife as well as sweeping lawns.
 There are many perfect spots for a picnic and visitors return time after time to watch the seasons changing when different plants are at their best.
-During the winter months, the gardens also feature a themed outdoors art exhibition.

 Picture postcard views can be seen from the garden and the 370 acres of parkland offers opportunities to explore riverside walks, ancient trees and hidden wildlife on walks from 20 minutes to 2 hours.